mtralka/EOPlatform/README.md

 ## Contributing

 Contributions are welcome.
-Any contributions you make are appreciated.
+Currently, *eoplatform* is undergoing rapid development and contribution opportunities may be scarce.

-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/mtralka/EOPlatform/issues/new) to discuss it, or directly create a pull request with the proposed changes.
+* If you have suggestions for adding or removing features, feel free to [open an issue](https://github.com/mtralka/EOPlatform/issues/new) to discuss it, or directly create a pull request with the proposed changes.
 * Create individual PR for each suggestion.
 * Use pre-commit hooks - `pre-commit install`
 * Code style is `black`, `mypy --strict`